JohannesOehm/FhirExtinguisher/README.md

 Use `./gradlew shadowJar` to compile the project.
 The resulting .jar file will be in `/build/libs/`.

-At the first time, to compile the frontend, please run `npm install` (and eventually `npm install --only=dev`) in the frontend folder, since the gradle build script will only invoke webpack and copy the files into the .jar file.
+At the first time, to compile the frontend, please run `npm install` (and eventually `npm install --only=dev`) in the `/frontend` folder, since the gradle build script will only invoke webpack and copy the files into the .jar file.

 If you get `Process 'command 'cmd'' finished with non-zero exit value 2`, please execute `"node_modules/.bin/webpack"` for the webpack error message.